 A speaker header is located on JD1.
 Close pins 1-2 of JD1 to use the onboard speaker.
-See the layout below for JD1 location.

-4-pin BMC External I2C Header
+4-pin BMC External IC Header

 A System Management Bus header for IPMI 2.0 is located at JIPMB1.
-Connect the appropriate cable here to use the IPMB I2C connection on your system.
+Connect the appropriate cable here to use the IPMB IC connection on your system.
 Refer to the table below for pin definitions.

-External I 2 C Header Pin Definitions
+External I C Header Pin Definitions

 Pin# Definition

 1 Data

 2 Ground

 3 Clock

 4 No Connection